-- At what level of government should decisions on allocations of funding to broad thematic areas and particular projects be taken?
-Currently, for instance, the Scottish Government's European Structure Fund Division makes allocations (each of more than €15 million) to other government departments, agencies and local authorities, structured around specific themes and aims.
+• At what level of government should decisions on allocations of funding to broad thematic areas and particular projects be taken?
+Currently, for instance, the Welsh Government's European Funding Office decides which projects to fund.
+Is an all Wales body the right body to make such decisions.
+This approach contrasts with that in Scotland whereby the Scottish Government's Structural Fund Division makes allocations (each of more than €15 million) to other government departments, agencies and local authorities, structured around specific themes and aims.
 These organisations (termed 'lead partners') then allocate funds to particular projects and other organisations ('implementing partners').

-Post-Brexit there will be a decision of whether this approach is correct.
-Should strategic decisions be taken at a higher level (e.g. the UK level) or at a lower level (e.g. a regional level within Scotland)?
-Should decisions about specific projects be taken at a higher or lower level than now (e.g. at the Scottish Government level, or at sub-local authority level)?
+Post-Brexit there will be a decision to take about the most appropriate approach.
+Should strategic decisions be taken at a higher level (e.g. the UK level) or at a lower level (e.g. a regional level within Wales)?
+Should decisions about specific projects be taken at a higher or lower level than now (e.g. at UK Government level, or at sub-local authority level)?
 One benefit of taking decisions at a higher level is that it may allow better value for money and greater impact as the best projects from a wider geographic area will be considered and funded.
-However, taking decisions at a lower level may allow funding to be targeted more at particular areas, and local knowledge to be taken into account when allocating funds. - Should the funding be ring-fenced for developmental purposes or should the organisations (such as Scottish Government or local authorities) to whom funding is allocated have much more discretion over its uses?
+However, taking decisions at a lower level may allow funding to be targeted more at particular areas, and local knowledge to be taken into account when allocating funds.

+- Should the funding be ring-fenced for developmental purposes or should the organisations (such as Welsh Government or local authorities) to whom funding is allocated have much more discretion over its uses?
 Ring-fencing funding for projects with a clear focus on socio-economic development may aid in the evaluation and transparency of funds.
-However, allowing greater discretion would allow government bodies (such as the Scottish Government or (groups of) local authorities) to spend money on areas they deem to be local priorities.
+However, allowing greater discretion would allow government bodies (such as the Welsh Government or (groups of) local authorities) to spend money on areas they deem to be local priorities.
 This could include services not generally thought of as being related to economic development (such as health, social care, or general education) but which nonetheless could have significant impacts on economic and more general wellbeing. - How frequently and to what extent should allocations be updated to account for changing socio-economic conditions of different areas?
 Currently, EU funds are allocated for seven year periods based on characteristics measured several years prior to the start of the funding period: for the 2014-2020 period, these years were 2007-2009.
 A new assessment is made prior to the start of each MFF period, and the characteristics (and often the rules) are updated at that point, which could lead to changes in the relative funding allocations for different regions.
 Damping arrangements mean that in the current 2014-2020 period, regions receive at least 60% of the amount they received during the previous MFF period if their updated characteristics imply they would otherwise receive less.